cantaro86/hpc-user-guide/appunti-HPC.md

 source ${PWD}/python-venv/bin/activate
 ```

 An alternative would be to create and activate a conda environment.
+Or to use the system environments: `pytorch-2.5.1` or `ultralytics`.

 **If you already have an existing virtual environment, skip this point.**